mtisza1/Cenote-Taker2/README.md

 - ALERT *** Because Cenote-Taker2 needs large high-quality
 - sequence databases to work correctly, installation will take ~2 hours
 - AND require about 130GB of storage space.
+- Also part of the install requires 4 CPUs to work.
+- Therefore, you may need to be in an interactive job on an HPC
 ```
 1. Change to the directory you'd like to be the parent to the install directory
 2. Ensure Conda is installed and working